lihuicham/vue-movie-search-app/README.md

 ### Tech Stack
 * App : Vue.js, SCSS, HTML5
 * Icons : IconScout
+## View project
+### Deployed on Netlify
+I have already deployed the project with Netlify.
+View it :point_right: [MovieGo Web App](:point_right:)

+*Note : View it on Chrome browser on your desktop for best viewing experience.
+Please ensure you have a stable Wi-Fi connection to reduce the data fetching time from API endpoints.*

-## Instruction to run project locally
+### Run project locally
 1. Clone the repository `git clone https://github.com/lihuicham/vue-movie-search-app.git` to your preferred directory.
 2. `cd` to your directory.
 3. Run `npm install` at terminal to install dependencies.
 4. Run `npm run serve` at terminal to run the app locally `http://localhost:8080/` at your preferred browser.

-Note : You can run `npm run build` to build the app.
+*Note : You can run `npm run build` to build the app.*

 ## Design & Implementation
 ### (A) Hover Animation